Xananax/skywalker/README.md

  - `file._.mime`  mimetype, for example 'text/plain'
  - `file._.mime.type`  for example 'text'
  - `file._.mime.subType` for example, 'plain'
+ - `file._.isDirectory` true for directories, false for everything else
  - and all `stats` properties, which are:
  	+ `dev`
  	+ `mode`